aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

 IAM-ProwlerExecRole.yaml: A CFT template to be deployed via StackSet across all member accounts.
 This will create an IAM Role which can be assumed by prowler during scanning.

-prowler3-report-template.xlsx: An excel document for processing of findings.
+prowler-report-template.xlsx: An excel document for processing of findings.
 Pivot tables allow for search capabilities, charts, and consolidated findings.
 Note: The excel document version must match with a supported version of prowler.

 ## **Implementation Procedure**